Do you have a clear ‘M’ POINT?

 What’s the difference between the status quo and the new beginnings of tomorrow’s CRM?

-What’s in it for you to take your audience to the ‘M’ point.
+What’s in it for you personally?

 Is it marketing you, your image, your brand, your knowledge, creativity, credibility?

 Is it to make a difference and be recognized for the impact?

 Is it to elevate your standing among your peers, superiors, colleagues?